mohmdelsayed/HesScale/README.md

     print(name, param.hesscale.shape)
 ```

-## Contribution
+## Contributing
 We appreciate any help to extend HesScale to recurrent neural networks.
-If you consider contributing, don't hesitate to contact us.
+If you consider contributing, please fork the repo and create a pull request.

+## License
+Distributed under the [MIT License](https://opensource.org/licenses/MIT).
+See `LICENSE` for more information.

 ## How to cite